 More than $107,000.01 but not more than $535,000

 All financial statements must be prepared in accordance with GAAP.
 Financial statement reviews must be conducted in accordance with the Statements on Standards for Accounting and Review Services issued by the Accounting and Review Services Committee of the AICPA.
 Financial statement audits must be conducted in accordance with either (i) auditing standards of the AICPA, or (ii) the standards of the Public Company Accounting Oversight Board.
 These financial statements are not required to be audited or reviewed by a certified accountant, however, if a Block Developer has available financial statements that have either been reviewed or audited by a public accountant that is independent of the Block Developer, those financial statements must be provided.

 Which types of securities that may be offered on Buy The Block and what risks come with them?

-In exchange for an investment by a BlockVestor, a Block Developer may offer debt, equity, or some combination of the two (most commonly referred to convertible debt which may convert to equity upon certain events).
-Each type of security has distinct features and each carriers its own set of particular risks:
+In exchange for investment by a BlockVestor, a Block Developer may provide debt, equity, or some combination of the two (most commonly referred to a convertible debt which may convert to equity upon certain events).
+Each type of security has distinct features and each carries its own set of particular risks: